foundriesio/docs/source/glossary/index.rst

      :ref:`gs-create-a-docker-compose-app` for more detail.

    MACHINE
-     The Yocto Project machine name.
-Only supported if listed in :ref:`ref-linux-supported`
+     The Yocto machine name.
+Officially supported by Foundries if listed in :ref:`ref-linux-supported`

    system image
      The OS image produced by the Factory that is flashed to all devices.
 The